Peter Frankopan: Personal life

 Frankopan played for the Croatian national cricket team.
 In 2015, he said "That’s the achievement I’m proudest of – playing cricket for my country."
 He also plays for the Authors XI cricket team with other British writers and contributed a chapter to the book that team members collectively wrote about their first season playing together, The Authors XI: A Season of English Cricket from Hackney to Hambledon (2013).

-In May 2016, Frankopan was one of 300 prominent historians, including Simon Schama and Niall Ferguson, who were signatories to a letter to The Guardian, telling voters that if they chose to leave the European Union on 23 June, they would be condemning Britain to irrelevance.
+In May 2016, Frankopan was one of 300 prominent historians, including Simon Schama and Niall Ferguson, who were signatories to a letter printed in The Guardian, telling voters that if they chose to leave the European Union on 23 June, they would be condemning Britain to irrelevance.

 Frankopan and his wife Jessica, daughter of Sir Tim Sainsbury, have four children and live in Oxford.
 Together, they oversee a £14 million trust funded by her family's supermarket fortune.
+In 2008, they gave a benefaction to fund a permanent director of the Centre for Gender Studies at the University of Cambridge, the couple's alma mater.
+The post is named the Frankopan Director of Gender Studies in their honour.